does medicare cover vision

 Does Medicare cover eye surgery?

-Yes, Medicare provides coverage for eye surgery, for instance, cataract surgery.
+Yes, Medicare provides coverage for eye surgery, such as cataract surgery.
 This is when the cataract is removed and replaced with a fabricated intraocular lens.
 Original Medicare Part B would cover 80% of the cost of traditional cataract surgery.
 You must pay 20% of the procedure plus the Part B deductible and medications.

 Read more about Medicare’s cataract surgery coverage in Does Medicare cover cataract surgery?